varabyte/kobweb/README.md

 You'll be asked a few questions required for setting up your project.

 You don't need to create a root folder for your project ahead of time - the setup process will prompt you for one to create.
+For the remaining parts of this section, let's say you choose the folder "my-project" when asked.

-When finished, you'll have a basic project with three pages - a home page, an about page, and a markdown page - and some components (which are collections of reusable, composable pieces).
+When finished, you'll have a basic project with two pages - a home page and an about page (with the about page written in markdown) - and some components (which are collections of reusable, composable pieces).
 Your own directory structure should look something like this:

 ```
 my-project